-Due to the overstretched nature of social services there's a huge demand for adult and children's social workers.
+There's a huge demand for qualified, passionate social workers to help some of society's most vulnerable people.
 Discover how to get into social work and learn more about the qualifications, skills and experience you'll need

 'The overarching challenges that the social work profession faces are enhancing the confidence that the public have in the role and meeting the needs of those who require support within a climate of budget restrictions and eligibility thresholds,' explains Scott Parker, senior lecturer in social work at the University of Northampton.
 'New graduates can help in representing social work as a professional, value-led career, which seeks to work with those in need of support in a fair manner, utilising consistent standards and values.'